joncahn/epicc-documentation/docs/source/usage.rst

 *Even if snakemake is launched on a cluster with a profile option, the run will output a lot on the terminal.
 It is recommended to launch the command from a screen, to start it from a script submitted to the cluster, or to put the command in the background (which will still output snakemake commands but allows further action).*

-*For full understanding of snakemake capabilities and options:* :role:`snakemake<https://snakemake.readthedocs.io/en/stable/>`
+*For full understanding of snakemake capabilities and options: https://snakemake.readthedocs.io/en/stable/*